Web Design Secrets for Business Success On-Line

 * Organization value – organize page elements within the structure of a grid (as opposed to randomly scattered).

 Templates are a dirty word in web design because everyone assumes that they need a unique web design.
+According to our source at Web Wizards of Perth, this is a false preconception.
 The truth of the matter is that almost all websites follow a predictable structure.
 Typically, most websites will use incorporate a minimum of three layouts: one for the homepage, one for secondary content pages and one for landing pages with forms.

 On secondary pages, the consistency of a page layout adds to confidence and credibility.
 Different types of information appear in logical places consistently from page to page.
 Other items that need to be consistent include colors, fonts, and navigation.